Activity Types and Frequency

 Strength Training

-builds muscle, helps with weight loss
+builds muscle, helps with weight loss and maintaining bone density

 Stretching